 Buying a home is a significant step and will be one of the biggest investments you ever make in your financial life.
 By no means is student loan debt a barrier to buying a home, but having too much debt overall can hamper your ability to qualify for a mortgage.

 You always want to have a stable financial situation before you buy a home.
 Be sure that you have steady income, that you’re paying your bills on time and are working to pay down your student loan and other debts, and that you have money set aside for a down payment.
+Use our mortgage calculator to get an idea of how much you need on a down payment for the monthly payments you want.
 If your financial situation is a little less sure at this point, it may make sense to wait.

 The Consumer Financial Protection Bureau offers support and tips to help you pay off student loans.